The journey through burnout can feel like a slow drain, where every small frustration and unmet expectation chips away

 the right place for you can be the first step in the right direction.
 Your manager might be able to help by moving

 you to a different role or team where you’ll thrive.
-Why not try this before silently quitting? - Select Your Battles
+Why not try this before silently quitting? - Prioritise Wellness

 Never underestimate the power of connecting with others.
 A few good laughs with people who understand your work